-Deleted: .
-These principles are (i) the polluter-pays principle; (ii) the preventive principle; (iii) the precautionary principle; and the principle of common but differentiated responsibilities.
-The section provides an overview of these principles, and their theoretical
+61. When introducing carbon taxation, policy-makers are implicitly applying four core principles, even though they might not be stated in national legislation.
+These principles are (i) the polluter-pays principle; (ii) the preventive principle; (iii) the precautionary principle; and (iv) the principle of common but differentiated responsibilities.
+The section provides an overview of these principles, and their theoretical underpinning.